Introduction

 Examples

-To illustrate how PMB works in government contracting, consider the following scenarios:
+To see how the PMB functions in real-world contracting, consider these applications:

 -